 How Sensory Processing Differs in Autistic Individuals

-Sensory processing is how our nervous system gets information from our senses, like sight and hearing.
-It then changes this into how we move and act.
-For people with ASD, this works differently.
-They have unique experiences and responses to sensory stimuli.
+Sensory processing is the way our nervous system receives information from our senses and translates it into perception, movement, and behavior.
+For people with ASD, this process works differently — producing experiences and responses to sensory stimuli that can vary widely from neurotypical norms.

 The Phenomenon of Heat Sensitivity in Autism